Doreen Ingrams: South Arabia

 In 1934 Harold and Doreen Ingrams were transferred to South Arabia, where Harold was charged with investigating conditions in the inland territory of the Aden Protectorate.
 They faced an unprecedented and challenging nine-week journey through an anarchic and feuding region, but travelling by donkey and camel, Mr and Mrs Ingrams succeeded in producing a detailed Report on the Social, Economic and Political Condition of Hadhramaut (1935), the earliest European account of the territory.
 In the course of this first trip, They were the first Europeans to travel through Sei’ar country and the Mahra hinterland - where on one occasion their lives were threatened by local tribesmen - and Doreen was the first European woman to enter Seiyun and Tarim.
 The report, which had the rare distinction of being the subject of a Times leading article, became the mainspring of closer British involvement in Hadhramaut and later in the Protectorate as a whole.

 In 1936 Harold, accompanied by Doreen, was sent back to the Hadhramaut to persuade local tribal leaders to accept a general truce.
 Doreen’s access to the women enabled her to enlist the support of an important constituency for peace.
 Negotiating the truce, known as "The Ingrams' Peace," which was to commence in early 1937 and initially to last for three years, is considered a remarkable achievement.
 The truce was extended for a further ten years, and Harold and Doreen became very popular figures among the Hadhrami.

 Harold and Doreen Ingrams became the first Europeans to live in the Hadhramaut, and they explored all its network of valleys.
 Peace led to a new treaty with the Quaiti Sultan, in which the latter agreed to accept British advice in all matters relating to the welfare of his state (with the exception of religion and custom), and in 1937 Harold was appointed first British resident Advisor in Mukalla, a post which, apart from two years as Chief Secretary in Aden, he held until 1944.
 This gave Doreen, now fluent in the local Arabic, the opportunity of further travel in largely unexplored areas of Hadhramaut - sometimes on her own, with just an escort of one or two Bedouin retainers.
 When she travelled without her husband, she was able to obtain unprecedented access to the homes of rich and poor where no European woman had ever been before.
 This led her to produce her own Survey of Social and Economic Conditions in the Aden Protectorate (1949).
 This period of her life formed the material for her memoir, A Time in Arabia (1970, new edition by Eland in 2013).
 Collectively, the output of Harold and Doreen Ingrams concerning South Arabia have made a unique contribution to the history and sociology of the region.

 During the Second World War, the area suffered from famine.
-Doreen was directly involved in organising relief centres and emergency medical care in Mukalla (where she later established the first bedouin girls’ school) for the victims of famine, especially women and children.
+Doreen was directly involved in organising relief centres and emergency medical care in Mukalla (where she later established the first bedouin girls’ school with Al-Sia‘ad Al-Ameria) for the victims of famine, especially women and children.